How Long Can I Keep Cooked Salmon In The Refrigerator?

 Warming Up Your Salmon Safely

 Nuking leftovers doesn't have to be a bummer if you do it right.
+Whichever method you pick, heat the salmon until it reaches an internal temperature of 165°F (74°C) — check with a food thermometer — and only reheat the portion you plan to eat, once.
 Here's how to warm your salmon while keeping it tasty:

 Method What to Do

-Microwave Pop the salmon on a microwave-safe plate, tuck it under a damp paper towel, and zap it in short spurts (30 seconds) till it's nice and warm.
+Microwave Pop the salmon on a microwave-safe plate, tuck it under a damp paper towel, and zap it in short spurts (30 seconds) till it's heated through.

 Oven Fire up the oven to 350°F (175°C).
-Put the salmon in a covered baking dish and let it heat for 15-20 minutes.
+Put the salmon in a covered baking dish with a splash of water or broth and let it heat for 15-20 minutes.

 Stovetop Warm up a skillet to medium, slide in some oil or butter, place the salmon inside, cover it, and give it 3-4 minutes on each side for even heating.